 You may assume that your indoor cat does not need to be vaccinated.
 If it does not interact with other animals, it is surely protected by default?
 What vaccines do indoor cats need?

 According to the Journal of Small Animal Practice, the WSAVA Vaccination Guidelines Group considers indoor cats low risk.
 All the same, some vaccines remain advisable for cats that stay home.

-If you’re wondering what shots cats need for apartments, discuss with a professional.
-Most vets will recommend a rabies vaccine, at the very least.
+If you’re wondering what shots cats need for apartments, discuss with a veterinarian.
+The majority of vets will recommend a rabies vaccine, at the least.
 Most vets will also recommend the FVRCP vaccine.

 This means that indoor cats can be protected with just two shots.
 Non-core vaccinations are optional.
 They are not deemed essential, so you can choose whether to administer them.

 Do Cats Need Vaccinations for a Cattery?

-If you need to put your pet in a cattery, it will need certain vaccinations.
-Catteries involve a substantial number of animals living near each other.
-This is anathema to most felines.
+If you need to put your cat in a cattery, it will need certain vaccinations.
+This is because catteries have a substantial number of animals living near each other.

-The cat will likely be stressed by this living arrangement, at least initially.
+The cat will likely be stressed initially.
 As explained by Animal Welfare, this anxiety will erode over time.
 All the same, stress weakens the feline immune system.
-Contagious viruses can spread like wildfire in a cattery.
+Contagious viruses can spread quickly in a cattery.

-With this in mind, most catteries have strict rules regarding vaccinations before accepting residents.
+Most catteries have strict rules regarding vaccinations before accepting residents.
 A cat is unlikely to be admitted without proof of core vaccination.
-Some catteries also demand an FVRCP booster no older than eight weeks before admittance.
+Some catteries also demand an FVRCP booster eight weeks before admittance.

 If using a cattery, non-core vaccinations – particularly Bordetella bronchiseptica – are also advisable.
 This condition is colloquially referred to as “kennel cough” for a reason.
 As per Veterinary Quarterly, some catteries experience chronic outbreaks.

-Flea infestation in a cattery is often linked to spreads of bordetella bronchiseptica.
-Protecting your cat from parasites, as well as vaccination, will reduce risk.
-Research the cattery’s standards of care.
-Typically, all the residents will be healthy, or none of them will be healthy.
+Flea infestations in a cattery are often linked to spreads of bordetella bronchiseptica.
+Protecting your cat from parasites, as well as getting vaccinated, will reduce risk.

 Do Older Cats Need Vaccinations?